paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-228a-post-conviction-dna-testing.md

 (2) **Standard for granting motion for new trial or resentencing.—** — The court shall grant the motion of the applicant for a new trial or resentencing, as appropriate, if the DNA test results, when considered with all other evidence in the case (regardless of whether such evidence was introduced at trial), establish by compelling evidence that a new trial would result in an acquittal of—

-  (A) in the case of a motion for a new trial, the Federal offense for which the applicant is under a sentence of imprisonment or death; and
+  (A) in the case of a motion for a new trial, the Federal offense for which the applicant is sentenced to imprisonment or death; and

-  (B) in the case of a motion for resentencing, another Federal or State offense, if evidence of such offense was admitted during a Federal death sentencing hearing and exoneration of such offense would entitle the applicant to a reduced sentence or a new sentencing proceeding.
+  (B) in the case of a motion for resentencing, another Federal or State offense, if evidence of such offense was admitted during a Federal sentencing hearing and exoneration of such offense would entitle the applicant to a reduced sentence or a new sentencing proceeding.

 **(h) Other Laws Unaffected.—**